Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/lookup-tables-api.md

 ### Create a Lookup Table

-To create a Lookup Table, you create a Lookup Table object by uploading a CSV mapping from a property to the new properties to create.
-You'll need to send a request of type multipart/form-data.
+Create a Lookup Table object by uploading a CSV that maps an existing property to the new properties to create.
+Send the request with the type multipart/form-data type.

 #### Parameters